pranavpr/cardinfo.github.io/_posts/2019-12-19-hdfc-bank-infinia-credit-card-review.md

 HDFC Bank Infinia Credit Card is a super premium offering from HDFC Bank targeted towards high net-worth individuals.
 Being an invite only card, one can't lay hands on it unless invited by HDFC Bank.
 The benefits provided on this card are unparalleled in the industry and matchs the luxurious lifestyle of ultra-rich Indians.

-HDFC Bank Infinia Credit Card is one of the [best super premium credit cards](/best-credit-cards-in-india-for-2020/) in India currently and is a dream of every credit card enthusiast.
+HDFC Bank Infinia Credit Card is the [best super premium credit card](/best-credit-cards-in-india-for-2021/){:target="\_blank"} in India currently and is a dream of every credit card enthusiast.
 The benefits include, but not limited to, great reward rate, unlimited airport lounge access, golf privileges and no pre-set spending limit (!).

 {% include image.html image="hdfc-bank-infinia-credit-card-design.jpg" alt="HDFC Bank Infinia Credit Card Design" class="img-center mb-3" %}

-HDFC Bank Infinia Credit Card comes in dark blue color with design similar to [HDFC Bank Regalia Credit Card](/hdfc-bank-regalia-credit-card-review/).
+HDFC Bank Infinia Credit Card comes in dark blue color with design similar to [HDFC Bank Regalia Credit Card](/hdfc-bank-regalia-credit-card-review/){:target="\_blank"}.
 It's available on Visa Infinite as well as MasterCard World platform and is enabled for contactless transactions.

 {% include tip.html tip="Visa Infinite has relatively more benefits than MasterCard World.
 Given a choice, opt for former over latter." %}